-We are trying to compare music streaming services according to the amount of music they have and how much it’ll hurt your wallet when you decide to buy yourself some of that access!
+We are trying to compare music platforms according to the amount of music they have and how much it’ll hurt your wallet when you decide to buy yourself some of that access!

 Spoiler alert: for us, the choice is between Spotify and Apple Music.
 And while Apple Music makes more sense for iPhone lovers, Spotify is currently the best music streaming service out there… However, if you’re into exploring new technology, new music, and so new streaming music services, you shouldn’t limit yourself to those two.

 Remember, you can move all your music from Apple Music to Spotify or from Amazon Music to Spotify (or pretty much any music service) with FreeYourMusic.
 But before you do that, read the comparison below:

 #1 Spotify—The most popular streaming service

 Kinda obvious to start with the most popular of ’em all and the one we love the most too.